conan0s4/CTF-WriteUps/README.md

 # CONANOS4 WRITEUP

-a comprehensive documentain or writeup written by me from my labs and the ctf i joined in this is for doucmentaio nadn educational porspose and also to showcase how my process
+A comprehensive documentation or writeup written by me, covering my labs and the CTFs I have joined.
+This is for **documentation and educational purposes**, and also to **showcase my process**.